lsst-dm/dmtn-091/index.rst

 DESIRED DATASETS
 ================
-In the future, there are at least two additional dataset needs:
+In the future, there are at least three additional dataset needs:

+1. The DESC DC2 simulated dataset should be added to the list of MEDIUM datasets to be processed with the same frequency as the HSC RC2 dataset.

-1. Less Large LARGE
+2. Less Large LARGE

    Some important features of data are sufficiently rare that it's hard to include all of them simultaneously in just the three tracts of the RC dataset.
 A dataset between the RC and PDR1/2 scales, run perhaps on monthly timescales (especially if RC processing can be done weekly as automation improves), would be useful to ensure coverage of those features.
 10-15 tracts is probably the right scale.
+Such a dataset will be defined based on need.

 2. Missing Features